 - Educational Attainment: An Associate’s degree in Education is generally required to become a Teaching Assistant in a public school.
-Other recommended degrees include: Early Childhood Education, Elementary Education, Curriculum and Instruction, Special Needs Education, and Adult Literacy.
-If you are planning to progress to a licensed Teacher level, obtaining a Bachelor’s degrees is required
+Other recommended degrees include Early Childhood Education, Elementary Education, Curriculum and Instruction, Special Needs Education, and Adult Literacy.
+If you are planning to progress to a licensed Teacher level, obtaining a Bachelor’s degree is required

 - Technical Aptitude: Teaching Assistants need the following core technical skills: teaching plans, lesson delivery platforms, lesson planning, instructing, classroom management, grading papers, active listening, psychology, grammar, spelling, and sentence construction rules, time management, public speaking, reading, communication, coaching, writing, creativity, and patience, test compilation, assessment design, report writing,